 What to Look for In A Perfect Neutral Running Shoe

 Every running shoe has its own unique characteristics.
 When selecting your shoe, the brand name is less important than the functionality and comfort of the shoe.
-Here are the criteria that have been used to judge and classify the best neutral running shoes 2017 has to offer.
+Here are the criteria that have been used to judge and classify the best neutral running shoes 2018 and 2019 have to offer.

 How does the shoe feel on your foot?
 Does it provide support for your arch?
 The width of the toe box is important and the way the shoe feels around the foot is critical.
 Is the show too narrow and do the sizes run big or small?
 These are all comfort factors taken into consideration when making an accurate evaluation of the real world performance of the shoe on the track or the trails.